 The Corporation has an unsecured revolving line of credit, in a maximum draw amount of \$500,000, with Apple Bank for Savings.
 When funds are drawn, payments consisting of interest only will be required based on an interest rate equal to the greater of the 30-day SOFR (formerly LIBOR) plus 3.50% per annum, or 5.00%.
 The line of credit is scheduled to mature upon the earlier to occur of July 1, 2034, or the repayment or refinancing of the mortgage payable.
-As of December 31, 2022, no draws had been made from the line of credit.
+During 2023, the Corporation drew \$120,000 of proceeds from the line of credit.
+As of December 31, 2023, this amount was outstanding.